mhubl/botrecon/README.md

 BotRecon should now be usable as `botrecon`.
 If it isn't, make sure your appropriate `site-packages` directory or `~/.local/bin` is in your `PATH`.

 ## Details
-### Compatibility
-Botrecon was tested on Windows and Ubuntu using python 3.6, 3.7 and 3.8.
-Using python 3.6 or above is required, but 3.8 or above is recommended.
-Versions below 3.8 may not fully support all filetypes (e.g. pickle5), which might cause some tests to fail depending on your configuration.

 ### Data requirements
 The default models use netflow capture files and require the following columns:
 * source address